tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

    2. Risky choices inclination: noradrenaline
    2. Number of options to process: noradrenaline

 Thus we identified psychological phenomena of emotions influence on computational processes.
 This could be used as base for further computational emotional thinking framework.
-We also described emotions in model of six [emotionmachine].
-This overall architecture of emotional processes and we left several aspects not described for further research.
-Current article is dedicated to cover those blank spots: emotional appraisal, coping and influence of high level emotions on computational processes.
+We defined overall architecture of emotional processes but we left several aspects not described for further research.
+Current article is dedicated to cover those blank spots: emotional appraisal (non-conscious and conscious), coping and influence of high level emotions on computational processes.

 ##Orchestra of emotions